 Science Fact: Superstition is a strong force in people’s lives today, despite the ubiquitous presence of science and technology.
 For example, professional athletes are superstitious about their warm-up rituals, their clothing, their accessories, even what they say and do.
 Sports fans are just as superstitious about their teams.
 And there are many more examples in everyday life (do you step on the sidewalk cracks?)
 I thank subscriber and friend Charles South for alerting me to the Wall Street Journal article discussing recent work on superstition and inspiring this post.

 Superstition seems unscientific and irrational, yet persists so strongly that many scientists have been irresistibly drawn to study it.
 The recent study by Profs.
 Hamerman and Johar shows that superstitions become strong when people really want something badly (I want my team to win, and besides I bet a lot of money on them!), but feel powerless to make it happen.
+For some reason, it helps them be happy.
 They search for something, anything, that seems associated with past successes and ride it for all it’s worth.

 Experiments in psychology involve people and require careful experimental design, which was the case in this study.
 Without going into details (which you might enjoy reading for yourself in the article), phases of the study used mini Snickers candy bars as “lucky tokens” for helping the home team win, “lucky colors” for the background of a computer-based trivia game, and choice of a “lucky” right or left hand for a rock-paper-scissors competition.
 Both Hamerman and Johar have a continuing research interest in consumer behavior, especially consumer choice of branded products.
 It’s easy to see the practical advantages to a marketer if his brand of beer might be selected as a lucky talisman by a number of sports fans.
 Therefore, superstition – at least, a superstition held by one’s customers – can really pay off!